Job Location: Buckman House - Portland, OR

 - Ability to exercise tact, discretion, and judgment in working with a variety of people.

 - Ability to effectively monitor safety and demonstrate group management skills and effectively de-escalate potentially chaotic or volatile situations.

 - Ability to remain calm and emotionally available in an environment serving at-risk and troubled adolescents.

 - Ability to regularly attend scheduled shift, be punctual for scheduled shift and meetings, and be in a condition suitable for assuming responsibilities of the position.

 - Ability to communicate effectively orally and in writing with a wide range of individuals, including clients, management, parole officers, and community partners.

 - Ability to climb at least 2 flights of stairs.

 - Ability to provide visual and auditory supervision of clients.

-- Driving is not required; a personal vehicle for travel and/or transport clients is not required.
+- Driving is required; a personal vehicle for travel and/or transport of clients is required.
 All employees who drive for work purposes must have and maintain a valid driver’s license for state of residency, have a driving record that permits coverage under the corporate auto liability policy, and complete the agency’s driving approval process before driving for work.
 If driving a personal vehicle for work purposes drivers must also have personal auto liability coverage ($100,000/$300,000 levels strongly recommended).
 Employees are not to drive for work purposes until they have received written authorization to do so.